junqi-xie/MySQL-Monitor/MySQLMonitor/readme.md

 3. Deploy the project to Azure.
 4. Configure a [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/) for this app.
    * You must assign Read and Failover permissions for MySQL Flexible to the identity.
+5. (Optional) Create an Email Communication Service in Azure Communication Services.
+   * You must link a domain in the service to send email.
+You can choose to create an Azure subdomain.
-5. Configure the following App Settings:
+6. Configure the following App Settings:
    * `AZURE_SUBSCRIPTION_ID`: The subscription ID of the server.
    * `DB_RESOURCE_GROUP`: The resource group of the server.
    * `DB_SERVER_NAME`: The name of the server.
    * `DB_ADMIN_NAME`: The name of the login credential.
    * `DB_ADMIN_PASSWORD`: The password of the login credential.
+   * (Optional) `COMMUNICATION_CONNECTION_STRING`: The connection string in Azure Communication Services.
+   * (Optional) `SENDER_ADDRESS`: The address in the linked domain that will send the email alert.
+   * (Optional) `RECIPIENT_ADDRESS`: The address that will receive the email alert.
-6. Start the function app.
+7. Start the function app.
 Now it's ready to monitor your database server.

 ### Deploy locally